Professional Objectivity at the Academy

 Conflict of Interest Acknowledgment and Continuing Education Attestation

 Academy members and other individuals who serve as members or interested parties of any of its boards, councils, committees, subcommittees, task forces, and work groups, etc. (collectively “Committee”) are required to annually acknowledge the Academy’s Conflict of Interest (“COI”) Policy, which requires them to carefully consider and address any situation that may arise with respect to the members’ activity, or the activity of any member working with them, which may call into question their professional objectivity.
-In this acknowledgment process, all Committee members and interested parties are directed to familiarize themselves with the paper Conflicts of Interest When Doing Volunteer Work, published by the Council on Professionalism in 2011.
+In this acknowledgment process, all Committee members and interested parties are directed to familiarize themselves with the paper Conflicts of Interest When Doing Volunteer Work, most recently updated by the Academy in 2022.
 It suggests possible actions the member might consider taking if the member identifies a possible conflict of interest.

 An additional requirement applies to all Academy members who are members of any Academy Committee—they must annually comply with, and attest to compliance with, the continuing education requirements of the U.S. Qualification Standards.

 Background information on the COI acknowledgment and CE attestation is available here.
 Any question or concern about the possibility of a conflict of interest with respect to any work a member or interested party may perform on behalf of the Academy should be addressed to the member supervising the activity or to the Academy’s general counsel.

 Other Processes and Resources Regarding Professional Objectivity